SimonPaske/simon-paske-photography/README.md

 ### Fixing the issues

-1. Change the background of contact form
+1. Change the background of the contact form
-2. Change headings' sizes to meet sequention
+2. Change headings' sizes to meet sequential

 ---